gerballa/petExpo/README.md

     - *Additional API Call:* Retrieves and displays more detailed information from another endpoint of the public animal API.

-## Live demo

-You can view this application by visiting this url: `https://pet-expo1.web.app`

 ## Development server